Field of Mars Environmental Education Centre

 1.45 - 2.30

 Students will be introduced to the techniques and methods of digital photography.
-They will create a portfolio of the special features of the natural areas near your school.
+They will create a portfolio of photographs of the natural areas near your school.

 Introduction

-Students will work collaboratively to select photo subjects, to compose and frame shots and to identify creative ways to express their photographs.
-Field of Mars teachers will present photographic challenges to extend students' photographic experiences.
+Students will work collaboratively to select photo subjects, compose shots, and identify creative ways to express their photographs.

 Publishing